Shisuki/labforward-task-2/README.md

 # labforward-task-2

-Solution for Task 2 on the Home Assessment from Labforward
+Solution for Task 2 on the Home Assignment from Labforward